tflo/Move-em-All/readme.md

 The good things about MEA are:

 - It is pretty fast.
 - It is compatible with many, probably most, bag addons.
+For Warband Bank see “Warband Bank” in the “Compatibility” section below.

 The price for this is a few (minor) caveats, which you can find in the "Caveats" section below.

-Currently the mass moving works from Bag to…
+**Currently the mass moving works from Bags to…**

+- Character Bank
-- Bank
+- Warband Bank (account bank)
 - Mail
 - Merchant
 - Trade
 - Guild Bank
 - Void Storage

-…and from Bank to Bag.
+…and from Char/Warband Bank to Bags.

 ## Usage